wavemaker/docs/website/blog/2020-04-21-wavemaker-openapi-import.md

 ## Advantage of working with OpenAPIs
 Since an OpenAPI definition document follows a standard OpenAPI specification, the document can be used by documentation generation tools to display the API, code generation tools to generate servers and clients in various programming languages, testing tools, and many other use cases.

 WaveMaker extends this advantage to integrate REST endpoints in a Web/Mobile application.
-Integrating a REST endpoint with any of the 100+ UI widgets offered by WaveMaker is simple and straightforward without writing a single line of code.
+WaveMaker generates UI for Create, List, Update and Delete operations (CRUD) for REST APIs that confirm to OpenAPI specification.
+Integrating a REST endpoint with any of the 100+ UI widgets offered by WaveMaker is also simple and straightforward without writing a single line of code.

 Since an OpenAPI document contains a number of APIs, WaveMaker identifies and groups a set of APIs under respective **“entities”**.
 For example, in an OpenAPI document, there can be multiple REST endpoints for an Employee entity.
 There could be respective endpoints to perform CRUD operations on this entity.
 While importing the OpenAPI document in WaveMaker, the platform performs a best guess algorithm to identify and map the endpoints against the respective CRUD operation.
 Once this is done, the app developer can make use of the Data widget combinations like Table/List with a Form and perform CRUD operations from the UI by simple drag and drop configuration without writing a single line of code.